osteele/hackingthelibrary.org/src/pages/posts/2018-02-10-property-based-testing.md

 ---
 title: Property-Based Testing
-author: Oliver
+description: >
-description: Property-based testing generates input values to test your functions with.
+    Property-based testing generates input values to test your functions with.
 The Hypothesis package implements property-based testing for Python.
 Fuzz testing and property-based testing are closely related.
-date: 2018-02-10 12:30:00
 thumbnail: ./img/property-based-testing.png
 ---